-Coming to PC, Mac and Linux in 2016
+Coming to PC, Mac and Linux in early 2018

-Objects in Space is a modempunk stealth space-trading game set in Apollo – a huge cluster of star systems dozens of lightyears away from Earth.
+Objects in Space is an open-world stealth space-trading game set in Apollo – a huge cluster of star systems dozens of lightyears away from Earth.
 You are a lonesome ship’s captain, buying and selling wares in order to keep your bucket of bolts afloat and stay one step ahead of pirates, organised criminals, corrupt governments and shady laws.

 You will command your one-person ship from the captain’s chair, but you’ll never be looking out a main view screen and seeing enemy ships flying around – in space, encounters happen far outside visual range.
 Instead, you’ll be poring over magnetic, gravimetric and radiation scanning arrays trying to locate tiny boxes of metal sometimes flying at millions of miles per hour massive distances away hoping against hope to get a missile lock.

 Combat in Objects in Space sees ships treated more like submarines than dogfighters.
 You’ll be running silent, planning manoeuvres far ahead of time and engaging in a deadly game of cat-and-mouse with nebulous enemies.

 It’s up to you to keep your ship’s systems running as quietly as possible, going fully ‘dark’ if you have to, just floating with your current trajectory and speed, hoping to avoid showing up on anyone else’s scanners as you traverse some of the most dangerous shipping lanes in space.
 Of course, one slight calculation error and you may veer off course, forcing you to leak highly detectable emissions to correct your mistake.
 Be careful.